opt-in, operator-moderated

 See why operator-moderated reviews beat marketplace ratings for the full argument.

-Three review surfaces, one source of truth
+Three ways reviews roll up, one source of truth

 Per-booking rating